The School Code (105 ILCS 5/2-3.25o) requires ISBE to “provide for the voluntary registration and recognition

 3. What steps and forms are required by the registration process?

 - Please note that for purposes of registration, a nonpublic school is any nonprofit, non-home-based, and nonpublic elementary or secondary school (Section 2-3.25o(e)) of the Illinois School Code) that is in compliance with Title VI of the Civil Rights Act of 1964 and attendance at which satisfies the requirements of Section 26-1 of the Illinois School Code.
-Only such schools can register and re-register.
+Only such schools can register and renew registration.

 - For questions about registration, contact: